The Floor and Roof Lines

 We use an open-webbed joist for most of our floor applications; for special purposes we’ll use an I-joist or dimensional lumber.
 We like the open-webbed joist because if there is a retrofit issue you can easily fish any electrical or plumbing apparatus through the web.
 We have the ability to deliver a very stout floor and you should take advantage of that.

 We slide the pre-cut joists into the specific locations controlled by a computer driven pin-table that ensures the precise location of each joist.
 The rim board is already routed to give us a complete connection with the joist.
 With the joists in-place, using a CNC bridge applies the sub-floor, and routs openings for any fixtures.
-We apply two layers of AdvanTech sub-flooring to our floor panels or in the case of roof panels a layer of Huber Zip roofing sheathing.
-The double layer of AdvanTech on our floor panels gives us unlimited access to the floor cavity during installation.
-The floor and roof panels are then ready for the installation of any electrical and plumbing systems followed by insulation according to your specifications.
+We apply AdvanTech sub-flooring to our floor panels or in the case of roof panels a layer of Huber Zip roofing sheathing.
+The floor and roof panels are then ready for the installation of any electrical and plumbing systems followed by insulation.